 Going to websites with pop-ups puts your privacy at risk.
 When you access a page, you’re not just receiving data, you’re also sending it.
 There’s no getting around that, unless you want to stop using the internet; check out our online privacy guide for more on this.

 Since no longer accessing the web probably isn’t an option for you, consider browsing with a virtual private network, which will encrypt your data.
 That means your information will remain secure while using those free streaming websites.
-Our extensive VPN reviews and comparisons will help you pick one and get going.
+Our extensive best VPN reviews and comparisons will help you pick one and get going.

 Last, but not least, we’ve found two websites that offer the entire Evangelion series and its accompanying films Death and Rebirth and The End of Evangelion.